camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/kubernetes/helm/prerequisites.md

 title: "Prerequisites"
 ---

+This document outlines the prerequisites necessary to get started.

 In order to use Kubernetes you need to have the following tools installed in your local environment:
 - `kubectl`: Kubernetes Control CLI tool: installed and connected to your cluster
 - `helm`: Kubernetes Helm CLI tool